kdheepak/tabline.nvim/README.md

 ## Usage

-'TablineBufferNext'
+`TablineBufferNext`

-    Move to next buffer in the tabline.
+> Move to next buffer in the tabline.

-'TablineBufferPrevious'
+`TablineBufferPrevious`

-    Move to previous buffer in the tabline.
+> Move to previous buffer in the tabline.

-'TablineTabNew <filename1.ext> <filename2.ext>'
+`TablineTabNew <filename1.ext> <filename2.ext>`

-    Open a new tab with these files.
+> Open a new tab with these files.

-'TablineToggleShowAllBuffers'
+`TablineToggleShowAllBuffers`

-    Toggles whether to show all buffers that are open versus only buffers that are currently visible or bound.
+> Toggles whether to show all buffers that are open versus only buffers that are currently visible or bound.

-'TablineBuffersBind <filename1.ext> <filename2.ext>'
+`TablineBuffersBind <filename1.ext> <filename2.ext>`

-    Bind the current tab's buffers to these files.
+> Bind the current tab's buffers to these files.

-'TablineBuffersClearBind'
+`TablineBuffersClearBind`

-    Clear the binding of current tab's buffers.
+> Clear the binding of current tab's buffers.

-'TablineTabRename <name>'
+`TablineTabRename <name>`

-    Rename current tab's name.
+> Rename current tab's name.